ReScience/ReScience-submission/article/Larisch-2019.md

 To reproduce it, one postsynaptic neuron receives input from $512$ presynaptic neurons, as described in the original publication.
 Each presynaptic neuron corresponds to one pixel of the $16 \times 16$ input, divided into an ON-part for the positive and an OFF-part for the negative values ($16 \times 16 \times 2 = 512$).
 The $300.000$ presented patches are randomly cut out of ten natural scenes [@Olshausen1996], and each patch is presented for $200$ ms.
-Be aware that in contrast to the original publication by @Clopath2010, we use much higher firing rate of $100$ Hz to achieve the emergence of similar sized receptive fields.
+Contrary to the original publication by @Clopath2010, we use a much higher firing rate of $100$ Hz to achieve the emergence of similar sized receptive fields.
-Fig. \ref{Fig_stab} c shows that a high firing rate of $100$ Hz (top) lead to the emergence of a smaller receptive field, and a lower firing rate of $60$ Hz to a much bigger one.
+Fig. \ref{Fig_stab} c shows that a high firing rate of $100$ Hz (top) leads to the emergence of a smaller receptive field, and a lower firing rate of $60$ Hz to a much bigger one.

 # Conclusion